virajbhutada/Global-Universities-Success-Analysis/README.md

-# Global Universities Success Analysis (PowerBI, Excel and SQL)
+# Analysis of Global Universities' Success Using PowerBI, Excel, and SQL